UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Other_Services/Aristotle.md

 The main aim of this service is to allow specific teaching courses to run that need to run Linux/UNIX applications, but it is available to all UCL users.

+!!! warning
+    Aristotle is made available but is provided with minimal staff time and no budget.
+    Any user may completely occupy the service and there is no system in place to prevent that.

 <!-- TODO: Linkify "RCPS software stack"? -->

 ## Access